telerik/ajax-docs/controls/treelist/column/reordering.md

 ````

-* The **OrderIndex** property lets you change the position of columns to move them to a specificlocation:
+* The **OrderIndex** property lets you change the position of columns to move them to a specific location: